integeruser/pprank/README.md

 ## Examples
 In addition, this repository contains some minimal examples on the usage of SIMD, OpenMP and MPI:

-- `examples/simd/simd.c` - Matrix-vector multiplication with SIMD instructions - `make -B simd && ./simd`
+- `examples/simd/simd.c` - `make -B simd && ./simd`
+Matrix-vector multiplication with SIMD instructions
-- `examples/simd/seqdense.cpp` - Computes PageRank from a dense matrix without any parallelization - `make -B seqdense && ./seqdense inputs/toy.txt`
+- `examples/simd/seqdense.cpp` - `make -B seqdense && ./seqdense inputs/toy.txt`
+PageRank computation from a dense matrix without any parallelization